simdjson/simdjson/doc/basics.md

   ondemand::object and ondemand::array.
 We also have explicit methods such as `get_string()`, `get_double()`,
   `get_uint64()`, `get_int64()`, `get_bool()`, `get_object()` and `get_array()`.
 After a cast or an explicit method,
   the number, string or boolean will be parsed, or the initial `{` or `[` will be verified for `ondemand::object` and `ondemand::array`.
-An exception may be thrown if the cast is not possible: there error code is `simdjson::INCORRECT_TYPE` (see [Error Handling](#error-handling)).
+An exception may be thrown if the cast is not possible: there error code is `simdjson::INCORRECT_TYPE` (see [Error handling](#error-handling)).
 Importantly, when getting an ondemand::object or ondemand::array instance, its content is not validated: you are only guaranteed that the corresponding initial character (`{` or `[`) is present.
 Thus, for example, you could have an ondemand::object instance pointing at the invalid JSON `{ "this is not a valid object" }`: the validation occurs as you access the content.
   The `get_string()` returns a valid UTF-8 string, after